What Is MRO: The Importance of Managing Maintenance, Repairs & Operations Inventory

 To ensure the speed and effectiveness of maintenance schedules, technicians and maintenance personnel need to be able to identify what MRO items are in stock.
 This is also helped with the use of a bill of materials (BOM) or asset registers.

-2. Located Spare Parts and Equipment In the Workplace
+2. Locate Spare Parts and Equipment In the Workplace

 Depending on a business’s size of operations, spare parts can be spread out across multiple sites and warehouses.
 This means, once an MRO item has been identified, it needs to be tracked down in the most time-efficient manner.
 With technicians spending up to 25% of their time locating spare parts, providing location data is essential to help prevent delays in planned maintenance and repairs.